QQMBR/BLL-FP-NN/README.md

 # BLL: Funktionale Programmierung für neuronale Netze

+This is a project I did for my high school graduation, as such, it is written entirely in German and isn't particularly interesting or good.
+It attempts to introduce a common interface for various neural network architectures in Haskell with a "pure" approach.
+It is mainly based on the backprop Haskell library.

 Hier sind die Datein von der BLL.
 In der Datei Network sind verschiedene Netzwerke, Aktivierungsfunktionen, Fehlerfunktionen und viele Hilfsfunktionen.
 In Tuple sind Implementierungen von dem Datentyp (:&) und auch inkomplette Instanzen von Matrizen